Fade BG Image

 It didn't matter for Skeletons, but there was a small room beyond the net where one could apparently catch their breath.

-If someone tried to take the shortcut and run straight through this passage—they would be sliced into pieces by the razor-sharp wire.
+If someone tried to take the shortcut and run straight through this passage, they would be sliced to pieces by that razor-sharp wire.

 "… I see, so that's how it is."